 Atlanta 1st DUI Offense Attorney

+Are you looking for an experienced and qualified Atlanta 1st Offense DUI Attorney?
 We understand the stress and anxiety that accompany a DUI arrest.
 A 1st offense DUI arrest is incredibly stressful, and you are undoubtedly concerned about the court-imposed consequences that may result from a DUI conviction.
 The court may impose conditions, including, but not limited to probation, jail, fines, community service, DUI school, a license suspension, and a substance-abuse evaluation.

 What are the mandatory conditions of a 1st in 10 years DUI conviction in Georgia?